Day 18 TCH Sault Ste Marie to Espanola

 RouteXpert René Plücken (MRA Master)

-This is part 18 that runs from Sault Ste Marie to Espanola.
+This is section 18 that runs from Sault Ste Marie to Espanola.

 Animation